 When storms in outer space occur near Earth or in Earth's upper atmosphere, we call it space weather.
 Rather than the more commonly known weather within our atmosphere (rain, snow, heat, wind, etc.), space weather comes in the form of radio blackouts, solar radiation storms, and geomagnetic storms caused by disturbances from the Sun.

+Imagine our weather if Earth were completely motionless, had a flat dry landscape and an un-tilted axis.
 This of course is not the case; if it were, the weather would be very different.
 The local weather that impacts our daily lives results from large global patterns in the atmosphere caused by the interactions of solar radiation, Earth's large ocean, diverse landscapes, and motion in space.